-A member of the Lower Centaurus Crux (LCC) subgroup of the Sco-Cen OB association 1 , β Cru is located at a distance of only 108 pc (Perryman et al. 1997).
+A member of the Lower Centaurus Crux (LCC) subgroup of the Sco-Cen OB association1, β Cru is located at a distance of only 108 pc (Perryman et al. 1997).
 With a spectral type of B0.5, this makes β Cru - also known as Becrux, Mimosa, and HD 111123 - extremely bright.
 In fact, it is the 19th brightest star in the sky in the V band, and as a prominent member of the Southern Cross (Crux), it appears in the flags of five nations in the Southern Hemisphere, including Australia, New Zealand, and Brazil.

 The fundamental properties of β Cru have been extensively studied and, in our opinion, quite well determined now, although binarity and pulsation issues make some of this rather tricky.
 In addition to the Hipparcos distance, there is an optical interferometric measurement of the star's angular diameter (Hanbury Brown et al. 1974), and thus a good determination of its radius.
-It is a spectroscopic binary (Heintz 1957) with a period of 5 years and careful analysis of the spectroscopic orbit in conjunction with the brightness contrast at 4430 Å from interferometric measurements

-(Popper 1968), and comparison to model atmospheres, enable determinations of the mass, effective temperature, and luminosity of β Cru (Aerts et al. 1998).
+It is a spectroscopic binary (Heintz 1957) with a period of 5 years (Aerts et al. 1998).
+Careful analysis of the spectroscopic orbit in conjunction with the brightness contrast at 4430 Å from interferometric measurements (Popper 1968), and comparison to model atmospheres, enable determinations of the mass, effective temperature, and luminosity of β Cru (Aerts et al. 1998).
 The log g value and mass imply a radius that is consistent with that derived from the angular diameter and parallax distance, giving us additional confidence that the basic stellar parameters are now quite well constrained.
+The projected rotational velocity is low ($v \sin i = 35$ km s-1), but the inclination is also low, between 15° and 20° (Aerts et al. 1998).
+This implies $v{\rm rot} \approx 120$ km s-1 and combined with $R = 8.4$ R{\odot} , the rotational period is $P{\rm rot} \approx 3$.^d6.
 These properties are summarized in Table 1.

 With $T{\rm eff} = 27,000 \pm 1000$ K, β Cru lies near the hot edge of the beta Cephei pulsation strip in the HR diagram (Stankov & Handler 2005).
 Three different non-radial pulsation modes with closely spaced periods between 4.03 and 4.59 hours have been identified spectroscopically (Aerts et al. 1998).
-Modest radial velocity variations are seen at the level of a few km s-1 overall, with some individual pulsation components having somewhat larger amplitudes (Aerts et al. 1998).
+Modest radial velocity variations are seen at the level of a few km s^{-1} overall, with some individual pulsation components having somewhat larger amplitudes (Aerts et al. 1998).
 The observed photometric variability is also modest, with amplitudes of a few hundredths of a magnitude seen only in the primary pulsation mode (Cuypers 1983).
-More recent, intensive photometric monitoring with the star tracker aboard the WIRE satellite has identified the three spectroscopic periods and found two additional very low amplitude (less than a milimagnitude), somewhat longer period components (Cuypers et al. 2002).
-The first three modes are identified with azimuthal wavenumbers $\ell = 1, 3, \text{ and } 4, \text{ re-}$ spectively (Aerts et al. 1998; Cuypers et al. 2002).
+More recent, intensive photometric monitoring with the star tracker aboard the WIRE satellite has identified the three spectroscopic periods and found two additional very low amplitude (less than a millimagnitude), somewhat longer period components (Cuypers et al. 2002).
+The first three modes are identified with azimuthal wavenumbers $\ell = 1, 3, \text{ and } 4$, respectively (Aerts et al. 1998; Cuypers et al. 2002).